 She now guides, assists and empowers others through their career transitions, business development and professional advancement through her integrated media platforms featuring her Podcast, social media content, writing and speaking.

 Her book Career Transition — Make the Shift tells her career transition story and how anyone can “move their career in the direction they want it to go.
-Her new book #trusthewhy – Fundamentals and Values Get You Through Any Cycle was released in early 2014.

-She is very proud of being recognized for being a Top 100 Small Business Champion in 2012, Top 100 Small Business Podcast in 2013, Top Twenty Women To Follow on Twitter 2013, Top 300 out of 15K Featured Hosts on BlogTalkRadio 2013.
+She is very proud of being recognized for being a Top 100 Small Business Champion, Top 100 Small Business Podcast, Top Twenty Women To Follow on Twitter, Top Featured Host on BlogTalkRadio.

 Feeling like the tires are spinning but you're not going anywhere?
 This time of year can definitely have that effect.
 Here are some ways to get out of that rut for the new year.Dec 22, 2015 253 Shares

 Promoting your business and brand is vital to getting your name in front of potential customers and clients.
 Here are more than a dozen ways you'll want to try promoting yourself in the new year.Dec 4, 2015 735 Shares

 Your company brand's success hinges on its reputation.
 Building that reputation online is a great way to boost your brand's standing.
 Here are some tips on building a good reputation for your brand.Nov 25, 2015 943 Shares

 How people perceive you weighs a lot on your successful ability to network with others.
 So, how does a small business owner become a likable person?Nov 17, 2015 1.5k Shares